bruunoromero/bruunoromero/README.md

 - 🔭 I’m currently working at @nubank
 - 👷‍♂️ Software Engineer working mostly on Backend and Architecture
 - 🌱 Frontend hobbyist (React, React Native and Flutter)
-- ♻️ I like to build programming languages
+- ♻️ I like compilers
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/brunobromero/)
 <!-- - 👯 I’m looking to collaborate on ...
 Vue.js -->
 <!-- - 🤔 I’m looking for help with ...
 React Server Components -->